pleyad/atmt/assignments/04/labrador.md

 |       | The stage of Naval Mosca has been until Moscy. |
 |       | The stage of Naval Mosca has been until Moshy. |

-Indeed, in the following example, increasing $\gamma$ seems to incentivize the algorithm to perform more and earlier splits during beam search, and to produce more diverse translations for out-of-vocabulary words.
+Indeed, in the following example, increasing $\gamma$ seems to incentivize the algorithm to perform more and earlier splits during beam search, and to produce more diverse translations for out-of-vocabulary words (such as *l'ampoule*).

+\pagebreak

 | | |
 | --- | --- |